Teaching for Sustainability in The Early Years

 Unit 1 - Preparing

-The 200-page Teacher's Manual gives teachers the step-by-step process of how to implement The Garden Project applying the EYFS guidelines and STEAM framework.
-The program follows nature's natural cycle to introduce the main developmental goals and is subdivided into 5 practical units: Preparing, Planting, Growing, Harvesting and Decomposing & Regenerating.
+The Teacher's Manual gives teachers the step-by-step process of how to implement The Garden Project applying PBL within a STEAM framework.
+The program follows nature's cycle and is subdivided into 5 practical units: Preparing, Planting, Growing, Harvesting and Decomposing & Regenerating.

 Aligned with UK's EYFS framework, the student journals are an integral component of The Garden Project.
-As budding scientists, children learn to document their findings of Nature, from seed to vegetable, making learning visible and applying highly aesthetic techniques in the process.
-These skill-based journals are subdivided into 3 levels: Sense of Wonder (3-5yr olds), Sense of Observation (4-6yr olds) and Sense of Investigation (5-7yr olds).
+As budding scientists, children learn to document their findings of Nature making learning visible.
+These skill-based journals are subdivided into 3 levels: Wonder (3-5yr olds), Observation (4-6yr olds) and Investigation (5-7yr olds).

-Choose between three implementation methods: Self-paced Online training, a full day face-to-face training for all your staff and/or a residency program with a Hoopla Education Expert.
+Choose between three implementation methods: Self-paced Online training, a full day face-to-face training for all your staff and/or a residency program with a Hoopla Specialist.

 Garden Party is a great way to involve parents, children and even grand-parents in a bonding experience with Nature!
-Download your free pack below with the step-by-step guide of how to run this beautifully engaging session at your school or parent night!
+Download your free pack below with the step-by-step guide of how to run this beautifully engaging session at your school!